APogue/APogue.github.io/projects/documentation.md

 Approach

 - The framework uses a rigorously defined variable schema and coding logic to classify institutional responses across dimensions like policy enforcement, tone, and support.
-All classifications are evidence-bound and traceable to original sources.
+All classifications are evidence-based and traceable to original sources.

 	While full protocols are internal, a redacted methodology is available upon request for collaborators, funders, or ethics reviewers.